Ashinch/Ash7.io/content/_index.md

 ### About Me

-Tech & Design enthusiast, helping to create a better world for everyone.
+Highly Opinionated Softwareism, tech & design enthusiast, helping to create a better world for everyone.
 Working, collaborating and innovating. 🤔

 ### Projects